 The earliest humans

 More than a million years ago an ancient type of human, known as Homo erectus, moved from Africa as far as the coast of mainland South-East Asia.
 Stone tools dated to around 800,000 years ago have been found on the island of Flores, midway between Java and Australia.
-This suggests that this ancient human might have been able to cross a couple of very short water gaps in the Lesser Sumba chain of islands in order to land on the island Flores.
+This suggests that this ancient human might have been able to cross a couple of very short water gaps in the Lesser Sumba chain of islands in order to reach Flores.

-In 2004 a most remarkable discovery of a new human-like species, Homo floresiensis, which stood only a metre tall, was reported from Flores.
+In 2004 the discovery of a new human-like species, Homo floresiensis, which stood little more than a metre tall, was reported from Flores.
 Some bones were found together with stone tools, and the bones of the Komodo dragon and an extinct dwarf elephant known as stegodon.
-This new humanoid was present on the island until at least 18,000 years ago.
-The species must therefore have overlapped for a long time with modern humans, Homo sapiens, who spread through the area from about 50,000 years ago.
+This new humanoid was present on the island until about 50,000 years ago, about the same time as modern humans, Homo sapiens, began to spread through the area.
 It seems that Homo floresiensis was descended from an early dispersal of Homo erectus and survived in isolation on this refuge island.
 It is thought that these humans were small in stature because of the limited food supply available in rainforest, and also because they did not have to contend with predators.
-While it seems they survived in the far west of Island South-East Asia, they did not have the cultural skills to go any further, and they made no contribution to the settlement of the Pacific.
+They lacked the cultural skills to go any further, and so made no contribution to the settlement of the Pacific.

 Water crossing by modern humans

 People living in Near Oceania had highly developed artistic and linguistic abilities, as did those living in Europe at that time.
 In the western Pacific they also had boats.
 The technological ability and motivation to cross expanses of water, land and space are characteristic of modern humans.